robcarver17/pysystemtrade/docs/production.md

 - [check a mongodb server is running with the right data directory](/docs/futures.md#mongo-db) command line: `mongod --dbpath $MONGO_DATA` (the supplied crontab should do this)
 - launch an IB gateway (this could [be done automatically](https://github.com/ib-controller/ib-controller) depending on your security setup)
+- startup housekeeping sergices (FIX ME TO DO BUT WILL INCLUDE CLEARING IB TICKERS)

 When trading you will need to do the following